Divorce Solicitor Altrincham & Cheshire

 With my experience and knowledge of family law, I can offer expert advice and support for those who are considering or who have decided to take the step towards divorce proceedings.

 At present, it is necessary for a couple to have been married for a year before they can apply for a divorce.

-The divorce process from beginning to end usually takes 5 - 6 months although in some cases, it may be appropriate not to apply for Decree Absolute (the final decree) until financial matters are resolved.
+The divorce process from beginning to end usually takes 26 weeks although in some cases, it may be appropriate not to apply for the Final Order until financial matters are resolved.

 The Financial Consequences of Divorce